liamw1/oxibooru/doc/API.md

     - the version is outdated
     - the pool category does not exist
-    - the pool category is used by some pools
-    - the pool category is the last pool category available
+    - the tag category is the default category
     - privileges are too low

 - **Description**

-    Deletes existing pool category.
-The pool category to be deleted must have no usages.
+    Deletes an existing non-default pool category.
+Pools belonging to this category will be moved to the default category.

 ## Setting default pool category
 - **Request**